astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Sets up the Windows Event Log Application log source to correspond either to the specified `applicationName`, or to a event source name that we automatically obtain.
+Sets up the Windows Event Log Application log quote to correspond either to the specified `applicationName`, or to a event quote name that we automatically obtain.

 ##### Parameters